 To receive reasonable accommodations for a disability, students are to apply for services through Student Accessibility Services.
-However, accessibility is for everyone: Even if it's something less than a condition that would be registered through SAS, if there's something I can do to help make it easier for you to fully and comfortably participate in this course (including the activities and discussions) or learn more effectively, I encourage you to reach out to me.
+However, accessibility is for everyone: Even if it's something less than a condition that would be registered through SAS, if there's something I can do to help make it easier for you to fully and comfortably participate in this course or learn more effectively, I encourage you to reach out to me.